Kathleen Grace Noble

-Kathleen Grace Noble (born 20 December 1994) is a Ugandan rower who is recognized as the first Ugandan to qualify for rowing at the Olympics in the Women's Single Scull.
+Kathleen Grace Noble (born 20 December 1994) is an Irish-Ugandan rower.
+She is recognized as the first Ugandan to qualify for rowing at the Olympics in the Women's Single Scull.
 She is also recognized as having achieved Uganda's best time so far (30.80 seconds) in the 50m butterfly at the FINA World Swimming Championships.

 Background and education

 Noble was born in Kiwoko Hospital, in the present-day Nakaseke District to Irish parents, Gerry Noble, a doctor, and Moira Noble, a teacher who had come to Uganda as missionaries.
 Noble attended the then Kabira International School (now Kampala International School) between 1999 and 2004.
 She later joined the International School of Uganda for secondary in 2004, leaving in 2013.
 She then joined Princeton University in 2014 and graduated with a degree in Ecology and Evolutionary Biology.

+She obtained Ugandan citizenship in 2022.

 Career

 Based in Utah, she works as a technician in the Schiffman Lab at the Huntsman Cancer Institute in Salt Lake City.